Skip to content

 code and variables are left out of the response if they are empty.
 For a complete list of the various codes, see API Errors.

-If the extra_details option is set to recipients_usage the response will look like:
+If the extra_details option is set to recipients_usage the response will look like this:

 1